Richard Kiel (1939-2014)

 passed away on September

-Fresno, California, USA succumbed to unknown causes besides a leg injury.
+birthday in Fresno, California, USA, and succumbed to unknown causes besides a leg injury.

-Kiel suffers from acromegaly, which shows his facial displays and intimidating stature, heightening about 7 feet, 1.5 inches tall in centimetres 127.
-His gigantic appearance got others to cast him in multiple performances involving giants, monsters, etc. Kiel was a nightclub bouncer and a cemetery plot salesman when he moved to television in 1960, such as an episode of "The Twilight Zone".
+Kiel suffers from acromegaly, which shows his facial features and intimidating stature.
+He stands about 7 feet, 1.5 inches tall, in 127 centimetres.
+His gigantic appearance got others to cast him in multiple performances involving giants, monsters, etc. Kiel was a nightclub bouncer and a cemetery plot salesman when he moved to television in 1960, such as in an episode of "The Twilight Zone."
 In 1962, Kiel went to the movies while continuing early TV appearances before becoming a night school math teacher.
-In 1965, after two years, he returned to acting roles in shows like "The Wild, Wild West" when playing a lethal minion to an evil mad scientist.
-Kiel continued to do more extensive appearances in notable shows such as "I Dream of Jeannie", "Gilligan's Island", "The Monkees", "Starsky & Hutch", etc. Richard got phoned by Albert R. Broccoli, the producer of the James Bond movies, when he assigned him to be in the series' tenth instalment, "The Spy Who Loved Me", and thus the character of Jaws was born.
-This infamous Bond henchman of lethal jaws was due to Richard's portrayal and appearance.
-The character's popularity helped the actor to return to "Moonraker".
-He also guest-starred the character in cameo appearances in a few non-Bond features.
+In 1965, after two years, he returned to acting roles in shows like "The Wild, Wild West," playing a lethal minion to an evil mad scientist.
+Kiel continued to do more extensive appearances in notable shows such as "I Dream of Jeannie," "Gilligan's Island," "The Monkees," "Starsky & Hutch," etc. Richard took a call from Albert R. Broccoli, the producer of the James Bond movies, who assigned him to be in the series' tenth instalment, "The Spy Who Loved Me," and thus the character of Jaws was born.
+This infamous Bond henchman with lethal jaws was due to Richard's portrayal and appearance.
+The character's popularity helped the actor return to "Moonraker."
+He also guest-starred as the character in cameo appearances in a few non-Bond features.

 Back to Home